xraverx/politicz/README.md

 ### Usage

-To run the game, enter the directory and run the politicz.py file:
+To run the game, enter the directory, install the required libraries using pip, and run the politicz.py file:
 ```
 cd politicz
+pip install -i requirements.txt
 python politicz.py
 ```